Sumitomo Metal sees global nickel demand for battery use at 410,000 in 2022 - NewsBreak

 Sumitomo Metal sees global nickel demand for battery use at 410,000 in 2022

-TOKYO (Reuters) - Global demand for nickel used in batteries is expected to rise more than 20% this year on solid demand for electric vehicles (EVs), Japan’s biggest smelter of the metal Sumitomo Metal Mining said on Tuesday.
+TOKYO, March 29 (Reuters) - Global demand for nickel used in batteries is expected to rise more than 20% this year on solid demand for electric vehicles (EVs), Japan's biggest smelter of the metal Sumitomo Metal Mining (5713.T) said on Tuesday.

 Nickel is mainly used in stainless steelmaking, but is also a vital ingredient for the lithium-ion batteries used to power EVs, where demand is set to accelerate over coming years.